Knot So Simple: A Minimalistic Environment for Spatial Reasoning: Discussion

 We present \knotgym, a new interactive environment for complex spatial reasoning and manipulation.
 We benchmark general-purpose RL methods of different classes, and show a gradient of difficulty: \taskUnknot is relatively easy, but \taskTie and \taskConvert pose a significant generalization challenge to state-of-the-art RL methods.
 Key to enabling this observation is the well-defined generalization ladder knot theory provides. \knotgym also presents a third type of generalization underexplored in this work that can be informally called \emph{causal generalization}.
 For example, we can train the policy on \taskTie task (the forward direction) trajectories, and evaluate whether the policy generalizes to the \taskUnknot task in the backward direction.

+\knotgym admits a broad range of solutions.
 RL methods posed by the vast goal space generally struggle with data inefficiency.
 Prompting VLMs with curated prompts, while succeeding at understanding the goal and performing some spatial reasoning, cannot produce fine, grounded actions.
-Including multi-turn interaction history in the prompt helps only to a limited extent. \knotgym provides an excellent testbed for evaluating advanced visual reasoning agents.
+Including multi-turn interaction history in the prompt helps only to a limited extent. \knotgym provides an excellent testbed for evaluating other frontier visual reasoning agents, for instance, agents that verbalize action space reasoning~\citep[MolmoAct]{molmoact2025}, agents that rollout within the learned latent model~\citep[Dreamer4]{hafner2025training} or in image space based on unified multi-modal models~\citep[VILA-U]{wu2024vila}, agents that leverages pretrained video models as world models~\citep[Genie3]{genie3}, even visual coding agents that construct an explicit physics-based model of the rope through interaction.

 \knotgym is now ready to enable the research of a broad set of research questions.
 We continue to develop it, with a plan to address several limitations in the near future.
 The first is simulator capacity, including improving simulation fidelity (e.g., to improve scaling to a high number of crossings and longer ropes), and throughput (e.g., currently 20 environment steps per second on a single CPU after applying frame skip) by moving from CPUs to GPUs.
-Moreover, we plan to evaluate classes of methods that we could not include due to budget and code availability, such as training vision-language-action models and leveraging pretrained video models as world models.

 \begin{ack}